SolidX

 Project Structure & File Paths

-Form Event Listeners
+Form Event Functions

 • Scope: form-view event listeners for a specific <module, model> pair.